-Except for emergency procedures, you will typically need to be referred by a doctor to have your hospital treatment covered.
+Except for emergency procedures, you generally need to be referred by a doctor to have your hospital treatment covered.
 For non-urgent procedures and some specialist procedures, you may be placed on a waiting list.

 German hospital costs

 In most cases, hospital costs in Germany will be taken care of by insurance companies.
-If you are covered by public health insurance, your German hospital bills are sent direct to the insurer.
-If you have private insurance, you will need to pay upfront for hospital fees, specialist surgeon fees plus any additional fees, and then claim reimbursement from your insurer.
+If you are covered by public health insurance, your German hospital bills are sent directly to the insurer.
+In case you have private insurance, you will need to pay upfront for hospital fees, specialist surgeon fees plus any additional fees, and then claim reimbursement from your insurer.
 If you don’t have any health insurance, this means you will have to pay fees yourself before receiving treatment.

 Insurance for hospital treatment in Germany

 The following international companies provide health insurance coverage tailored to the needs of expats in Germany:

 You can receive emergency treatment in German hospitals even if you don’t have health insurance or present your health insurance card, but you will have to pay all costs.
 If unable to pay upfront, you will receive a bill for stay and treatment costs.
 Some smaller private hospitals and clinics don’t have emergency rooms so check in advance if you are not sure.

 If you need emergency treatment, you can call 19242 for an emergency doctor, 112 for an ambulance, 110 for police or you can also look in the Arztlicher Notdienst section of your local paper for details of emergency services.

 Find a complete German emergency numbers for even more information.